soorya-venkatesh/AzureML-Project-1-Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## AutoML Experiment Details:

-### Run Details:
+AutoML config:
 The AutoML is run for 30 minutes with 30 iterations meaning 30 different combinations of models are tried.
 A 5 fold cross validation was used to test the data instead of a ordinary train-test split.

+### Run Details:

 ![Alt text](static/automl_result_1.png?raw=true "Title1")